Undergraduate and Graduate Programs

-Thomas's research and scholarship activities focus on science teacher development at both the preservice and inservice levels.
+Tom's research and scholarship activities focus on science teacher development at both the preservice and inservice levels.
 He teaches both the elementary and secondary science methods courses at UC.
 He is currently a member of the Professional Development Committee for the Associate for Science Teacher Education (ASTE).
-Thomas is also the faculty advisor for the Alpha Delta Phi chapter of Kappa Delta Pi (International Honor Society in Education) and the Education Club (UC - TEACH).
+Thomas is also the faculty advisor for the Alpha Delta Phi chapter of Kappa Delta Pi (International Honor Society in Education) and the Education Club.

 Diana, T.J. (in press).
 Co-teaching: Enhancing teaching and learning of peservice teachers.
 Accepted for publication in the journal Kappa Delta Pi (KDP) Record.

 Diana, T.J. & Ghose, S. (2013).
 Enhancing teacher quality in the U.S.: Developing reform-oriented teacher education programs for elementary science teachers.
 US-China Education Review 3(10): 749-760.